-- On March 14, 2012 the International Criminal Court convicted Congolese warlord Thomas Lubanga of conscripting child soldiers.
-Not only was this a huge victory for human rights, it marked the first time video was admitted as evidence by the ICC – and it was cited by the lead judge as a key factor in the decision.
-WITNESS first began working on this issue in 2003: we co-produced two videos with partner AJEDI-Ka and used them to lobby the ICC.
+- On March 14, 2012, the International Criminal Court convicted Congolese warlord Thomas Lubanga of conscripting child soldiers.
+It marked the first time video was admitted as evidence by the ICC, and video was cited as a key factor in the decision.
+WITNESS had been documenting this issue since 2003.

 SEE THEIR WORK IN ACTION: